deltaprojects/action-ci-cd/README.md

 ## Keeping dev and master branch in sync

-We have a [GitHub action](.github/sync-dev-branch.yml) that should automatically sync dev branch from the default branch every time there is a push.
+We have a [GitHub action](.github/sync-dev-branch.yml) that should automatically sync dev branch from the default branch every time there is a push/merge to default branch.

 You might need to reset your local dev branch when working on an old copy to avoid merge commits.